Dr. Cynthia Johnston Turner

 As an arranger and sound designer, Andrew’s music for high school and collegiate marching band has been performed all across the United States, ranging from small, non-competitive ensembles, up to SC and TX State Finalists as well as NCAA Division I and II Athletic Bands.

-Lieutenant Brian Chaplow is currently in his first year of study at the University of Georgia pursuing a Master of Music degree in conducting.
+Lieutenant Brian Chaplow is currently in his second year of study at the University of Georgia pursuing a Master of Music degree in conducting.
 He is an active duty Naval Officer (Bandmaster) who was selected for the Naval Postgraduate School program in cooperation with the Hugh Hodgson School of Music.
 His responsibilities include working with student ensembles and helping with the coordination logistical needs of the band programs.

 A native of Leesburg, Virginia, Lt.
 Chaplow auditioned and was accepted in the United States Navy music program as a tuba instrumentalist in November 1996 after pursuing a Bachelors of Music Education degree from James Madison University.

-After successful tours in New Orleans, Louisiana; Naples, Italy; and Pearl Harbor, Hawaii, he was commissioned a Limited Duty Officer Bandmaster in 2010 and was promoted to the rank of Ensign.
+After successful tours in New Orleans, Louisiana; Naples, Italy; and Pearl Harbor, Hawaii, he was commissioned as a Limited Duty Officer Bandmaster in 2010 and was promoted to the rank of Ensign.
 His first assignment as an officer was as Director, Navy Band Fleet Support and Training Support Officer at the Naval School of Music in Virginia Beach, Virginia.

 Lt.
 Chaplow’s following assignment was as Director, Navy Band New Orleans in January 2013 where he led the band through challenging force shaping initiatives.
 From February 2014 through July 2018 he assumed the responsibilities as Fleet Bandmaster, U.S. SEVENTH Fleet embarked on USS Blue Ridge (LCC 19) in Yokosuka, Japan.

-Throughout his over twenty year career, Lt.
+Throughout his over twenty-year career, Lt.
 Chaplow has deployed on the USS La Salle (AFG 3), USS Mt.
 Whitney (LCC 20), USNS Mercy (T-AH19), USNS Richard E. Byrd (T-AKE 4), USS Blue Ridge (LCC 19), and has supported numerous humanitarian and diplomatic operations throughout Europe, Africa, the Mediterranean, the Black Sea, and the Indo-Asia-Pacific Region.

 Lt.
 Chaplow has been a regular guest conductor of the Yokosuka Symphony Orchestra, the Japan Ground Self Defense Force Central Band, and the Republic of Korea Navy Band.
 His personal awards include the Navy and Marine Corps Commendation Medal (four awards), the Navy and Marine Corps Achievement Medal (six awards), and the Navy Good Conduct Medal (five awards).